animesh-77/animesh-77.github.io/_pages/cv.md

   </tr>
 </table>

-* Machine vision, Applied deep learning, Graphical models, Supervised learning and Robot vision and navigation
+* Machine vision, Applied deep learning, Graphical models, Supervised learning, Robot vision and navigation, Information retrieval and data mining
-* Lab work in Python and Matlab
+* Developed and evaluated ML/DL models using Pytorch as part of coursework
+* Implemented and assessed ORB-SLAM 2 in C++ as part of coursework

 <table style="width: 100%; border-width: 0; font-size: 17px;">